gabrielpoetaa/gabrielpoetaa/README.md

 # Hey!
 I'm Gabriel.
 I'm currently studying to become QA Tester.
-I have Libertal Arts and Graphic Design background, both of which I believe are great assets to be a successful Software Tester.
+I have Liberal Arts and Graphic Design background, both of which I believe are great assets to be a successful Software Tester.
 If you have any tips or ideas that you believe would help me on this crusade, please reach out 🖖